DenOfEquity/StableDiffusion3-for-webUI/README.md

 ![](screenshot.png "UI screenshot")

 ---
+#### 17/06/2024 ####
+* minor change to add writing of noise settings to infotext

+#### 16/06/2024 ####
+* settings to colourize the initial noise.
+This offers some extra control over the output and is near-enough free.
+Leave strength at 0.0 to bypass it.

 #### 15/06/2024 ####
 * LoRA support, with weight.
 Put them in ```models\diffusers\SD3Lora```.
 Only one at a time, *set_adapters* not working for SD3 pipe?
 Note that not all out there are the right form, so generation might cancel.
 Error will be logged to console.
-Doesn't work in i2i, so will be ignored.
+Doesn't work with i2i, that pipeline doesn't accept the parameter.
+Starting to think I should aim to rewrite/combine the pipelines.

 #### 14/06/2024 ####
 * triple prompt button removed, all handled automatically now, as follows: